wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.3 =
+Upgrade to enjoy the new Not Graded scoring system and some error fixes!

 = 0.2 =
 Upgrade to enjoy three new features and some minor fixes!